-This is a bookshelf that I built in as part of a room divided between our kitchen and family room.
-The shelf along with an attached gate allows ue to close off the opening when it's necessary to keep our dogs on one side or the other.
+This is a bookshelf that I built in as part of a room divider between our kitchen and family room.
+The shelf along with an attached gate allows us to close off the opening when it's necessary to keep our dogs on one side or the other.

 The bookshelf has now become the place for our albums of our AKC Champions and some of our collection of basset hound items.
 Nadia is checking out the new addition from a safe distance.